Diffusion-SDF: Conditional Generative Modeling of Signed Distance Functions: Conclusion

 \section{Conclusion}

 We devise a probabilistic diffusion model that generates diverse shapes from a distribution of learned SDFs.
-We validate the proposed method for shape generation and completion of various input modalities.
-Given the method's potential downstream applications and generation quality, we hope this work brings us closer to democratizing creation of 3D assets through AI.
-To further improve the method, we could speed up inference time of the diffusion model with techniques such as DDIM sampling~\cite{ddim}, and we could enforce the relationship between the latent distributions of partial shapes and those of complete shapes to improve interpretability and fidelity.
+We assess the proposed method for shape generation and completion of various input modalities.
+To further improve the method, we could speed up inference time of the diffusion model with techniques such as DDIM sampling~\cite{ddim}, and we could enforce the relationship between the latents of partial shapes and those of complete shapes to improve interpretability and fidelity.
 There are also many avenues for exciting future work.
 Besides exploring other conditioning approaches, e.g., text-to-shape, we could learn appearance for generating realistic assets.
-We would also be interested in expanding DiffusionSDF to full scene synthesis.
+We would also be interested in expanding Diffusion-SDF to full scene synthesis.

 { }